Make A Sensory Box

 There is no standard recipe or instructions for putting together a sensory box - you will need to discover what your child responds well to by observing your child, talking with your child, and getting feedback from therapists and teachers who are involved with your child.

-Many sensory boxes on the market contain mostly plastic items, which is why I feel that a DIY box with a variety of household objects can be more helpful.
+Many sensory boxes on the market contain mostly plastic items, which is why I feel that a DIY box with a variety of household objects can be more helpful as you can incorporate a variety of textures and weights.

-Where to use it: You can keep the sensory box in a quiet corner of your house (a sensory corner), where your child can go to "unwind" , calm down or get focused.
-You can also keep one or two items on hand in your reading corner, where you child can use the item to stay focused while listening to you read aloud.
+Where and when to use your sensory box: You can keep your box in a quiet corner of your house (a sensory corner), where your child can go to "unwind" , calm down or get focused.
+You can also keep one or two items on hand in your reading corner, where your child can use the item to stay focused while listening to you read aloud.

 Back to Top